-- Students should try to resolve problems at the lowest possible level.
+1. Students should try to resolve problems at the lowest possible level.
 This means first discussing your complaint/grievance with your immediate supervisor or instructor.
 More than one attempt at this level may be required before a resolution is reached.
-The initial grievance/complaint should be discussed with your immediate supervisor/instructor within 72 hours of the grievance or complaint. - 2.
-If you have not received a satisfactory response to your grievance/complaint from your immediate supervisor or instructor within five (5) class days, you are encouraged to take your grievance/complaint to the PD.
+The initial grievance/complaint should be discussed with your immediate supervisor/instructor within 72 hours of the grievance or complaint.

+- 2. If you have not received a satisfactory response to your grievance/complaint from your immediate supervisor or instructor within five (5) class days, you are encouraged to take your grievance/complaint to the PD.
 A written complaint detailing the circumstances of the problem, and your attempt to resolve it through your immediate supervisor or instructor should be presented to the PD.
 If the complaint is related to a STANDARD or program policy, you must include reference to the specific STANDARD/program policy.
 The PD may consult the Student Advisory Committee for input regarding the complaint within ten (10) class days of the initial complaint.
-If the PD was involved in Step 1, the written complaint will be presented to the Grievance Committee within ten (10) class days of the initial complaint and respond to your complaint in writing within five (5) class days of that meeting. - 3.
+If the PD was involved in Step 1, the written complaint will be presented to the Grievance Committee within ten (10) class days of the initial complaint.
+If the PD was not involved in Step 1, s/he will meet with you within ten (10) class days of the initial complaint and respond to your complaint in writing within five (5) class days of that meeting. - 3.
 If you are not satisfied with the response from the PD, you should; within three (3) class days of her response, file your written complaint with the Grievance Committee.
 You should include copies of all written material sent to or received from the PD and your instructor/supervisor.
 The Grievance Committee will convene a meeting within five (5) class days from the receipt of your complaint to discuss and review.
 The Grievance Committee may request that you be present during the meeting.
 The committee will make a recommendation to the appropriate hospital administrator within three (3) class days after their meeting.
 The Administrator may or may not take the recommendation of the Grievance Committee.